 The New Sweden Colony

-The English were the first Europeans to explore the Delaware Valley region, as part of their colonization of Virginia.
+The English were the first Europeans to explore the Delaware Valley region as part of their colonization of Virginia.
 Delaware itself, as well as the river, bay, and Native American tribe indigenous to the area, are all named after English Lord Thomas West, the 3rd Baron De La Warr, who was Governor of the Virginia colony at the time the region was first explored, around the year 1600.
-Some small outposts were established, but those were quickly destroyed by Native Americans.
+Some small outposts were established, but Native Americans quickly destroyed those.
 Subsequent efforts by the Dutch met the same fate, and the area remained devoid of a permanent European colony.

 By the 1620s, the English, French, Dutch, Spanish, and Portuguese had each established lasting, commercially profitable settlements in the New World.
 Taking note of their success, a Dutch trader named William Usselinx presented King Gustavus Adolphus of Sweden with a plan to form a for-profit trading company that would operate in Asia, Africa, and the New World.
-The King agreed to the proposal and Usselinx set about accumulating the capital needed to launch the business.
-Unfortunately, King Adolphus died before the operation could be launched, and Usselinx found himself in dire financial straights, putting the plan's future in jeopardy.
+The King agreed to the proposal, and Usselinx set about accumulating the capital needed to launch the business.
+Unfortunately, King Adolphus died before the operation could be launched, and Usselinx found himself in dire financial straights, jeopardizing the plan's future.

 It was another Dutchman who stepped in to continue the effort.
 Peter Minuit, former Governor of the Dutch colony New Amsterdam (later New York) and the man who famously "purchased" the island of Manhattan from Native Americans, arrived in Sweden to finish what Usselinx had started.

-The group arrived in the spring of the next year, landing first near what is now Lewes in southern Delaware before heading north up the Delaware Bay to a small peninsula that sits where the Brandywine Creek meets the Christina River, just before the two flow together into the Delaware River meters away.
-The easily defensible, yet easily accessible location even featured a natural jetty of large rocks.
+The group arrived in the spring of the following year, landing first near what is now Lewes in southern Delaware before heading north up the Delaware Bay to a small peninsula that sits where the Brandywine Creek meets the Christina River, just before the two flow together into the Delaware River meters away.
+The church yet accessible location even featured a natural jetty of large rocks.

-It was here that Fort Christina, named for the Queen, was constructed and the colony of New Sweden was begun.
+It was here that Fort Christina, named for the Queen, was constructed, and the New Sweden colony began.

 Founding Old Swedes